kiankyars/cerebras/PROMPT.md

-You are building a real-time AI coaching backend.
+You are building a real-time coaching backend.
 Create a Python application that:

 INPUT: Video stream (webcam) at 1fps
 OUTPUT: Voice feedback via text-to-speech